Identiofi/chatio/README.md

 Register
 ---

-Your second task is to create a new endpoint that will allow a user to register to the chat.
+Your second task is to create a new endpoint that will allow a user to register.
 The endpoint should be available at `/register` and should accept a request in the following format:

 ```json